 Things to Do in Chester County PA

-Interestingly, people from England (and Martha Stewart, who comes on occasion) have discovered Chanticleer, comparing this small “Pleasure Garden” favorably to Longwood.
+Interestingly, people from England (and Martha Stewart, who comes on occasion) have discovered Chanticleer.
+Many compare this small “Pleasure Garden” favorably to Longwood.

-The grounds are embellished with hand-crafted and uniquely designed functional sculptures – benches, water fountains (constructed to send excess water back into the flower beds), whimsical Plant List boxes, and even a pedestrian bridge shaped like a fallen tree – fashioned with great care by five titled gardeners who each have complete authority over a designated section of the garden.
+The grounds are embellished with hand-crafted and uniquely designed functional sculptures.
+Five titled gardeners fashion benches, water fountains (constructed to send excess water back into the flower beds) whimsical Plant List boxes, and even a pedestrian bridge shaped like a fallen tree with great care.
+Each of the five has complete authority over a designated section of the garden.

 A new Elevated Walkway, paved with springy shredded tires and pervious material, snakes downhill, making it easy to get to the meadow, an area blitzed through with bulbs that bloom in the Fall.

 The Asian Garden, with plantings from China and Japan, is farthest from the Visitor’s entrance.
 When gardeners realized the need for a restroom here (for themselves and guests), they built the “Japanese Pee House” in the image of a…. well, you know.